steddyman/hypurr_tilt_download/README.md

 # hypurr_tilt_download
 **Hypurr Tilt download repo**

+**
+Download removed because v1.0.4 doesn't work with the update published 21st Jan by loracle.
+A new version is ready and being submitted to google for approval.
+Future updates and downloads will come from the Chrome Web Store **

 This is the download repo for updates to the Hypurr Tilt Chrome extension, prior to it being published on the Chrome Web Store.

 ## Notes